What You Should Know

 - service must be related to usual academic activity

 When paying a foreign national independent contractor for any service, limited engagement, or honorarium, please keep in mind that international payments are complex in nature and additional documentation may be required.
-Please refer to these step-by-step instructions for how to pay an Independent Contractor, a Limited Engagement, and an Honorarium and the Payments to Foreign National Guests, Speakers, & Entities website for more information.
+Please refer to these instructions for Payments to Foreign National Guests, Speakers, & Entities for more information.

 Independent Contractors Policy